The Missions

 Artemis II

-Artemis II is the first crewed Artemis mission.
-It will test:
+Artemis II was the first crewed Artemis mission.
+It tested:

 • NASA’s Exploration Ground Systems (the systems involved in launching and recovery rockets and spacecraft)